abhijithneilabraham/MLcourse/day1.md

 </p>

 ## Reducing Loss
-Reducing the loss is similar to the **"Hot and cold game"** kids play!
+Reducing the loss is similar to the **"Hot and cold game"** kids play!(Hot if youre nearer,cold if youre not.)

 A Machine Learning model is trained by starting with an initial guess for the weights and bias and iteratively adjusting those guesses until learning the weights and bias with the lowest possible loss.